 - Send postcards to your incoming students

-- Pick the right data to share
+- Pick the right data to share and inspire

 - Find some bright spots from the past year and highlight them

-- Raffles always are nice
+- Raffles are always nice

 - Bake something sweet from scratch